nerobkabir/Assaignment-5/README.md

-### 6. Answer the following questions clearly:

-1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
+## 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

 Answer : Difference between getElementById, getElementsByClassName, and querySelector/querySelectorAll: